Why Foot Wounds Are So Dangerous (and How You Can Prevent Them)

 And if your circulation is slower than normal, your body might have extra trouble clotting a wound, repairing the broken tissue, or fighting off germs that want to enter your body.

-This devastating combination or risk factors is why so may people with diabetes struggle with wounds.
+This devastating combination or risk factors is why so many people with diabetes struggle with wounds.
 The disease compromises your ability to both identify problems quickly and your ability to deal with them after they occur.

 How can you prevent foot wounds from occurring?